First-Class Honours Game Design and Art graduate specilaising in level and gameplay design.

 Interactive Game Design Document

 SleepClear is the culmination of my research from my last year of University.
-The objective of this semester was to choose a subject to research and then create a Game Design Document (GDD) from this research.
+The objective of the semester was to choose a subject to research and then create a Game Design Document (GDD) from this research.
 This GDD would then be the basis for our Final Major Projects.
 With SleepClear I wanted to combine all of my research into an interactive GDD which would emphasise the kind of game experience my Final Major Project would be.
 I also wanted my research to inform the way I designed the gameplay mechanics of Denizen, and so throughout my research I also developed game prototypes which explored the ideas and themes found in my research.
-You can view my GDD at sleepclear.org and explore my research at researchlight.wordpress.com/semester-one.
+You can explore my research at researchlight.wordpress.com/semester-one.

 Challenging Retro Platformer

 SOUNDeSCAPE is a vertical slice I developed over the course of two semesters alongside a team of six other students.
 During the first semester I worked independently to produce a GDD which laid out the blueprint for an entire game.
-This GDD was then shown, alongside my classmates’ at an exhibition.
-The presentation of my GDD at this exhibition convinced my peers to choose SOUNDeSCAPE to develop into a vertical slice during the second semester.
-Essentially, we created a demo of the game which included all of the fundamental mechanics.
-I became the creative director on the project and the primary Unity developer.
+In a competitive exhibition of this GDD, I convinced my peers to choose SOUNDeSCAPE to develop into a vertical slice during the second semester.
+I became the Creative Rirector on the project and the primary Unity developer.
 I was also responsible for the music and sound effects in the game.

 As I did with my previous projects, I also documented the development process at verticalvice.wordpress.com.